xuanphongit/GitHubAction_Solution_Two/README.md

 - Environment variables are properly scoped
 - Access is controlled through permissions
 - Sensitive data is handled securely
+- Regular security scans are performed
+- Compliance requirements are validated

 ## Contributing